OpenDroneMap/CameraLib/README.md

 Check the [documentation](https://cameralib.readthedocs.io/) and [examples](https://github.com/OpenDroneMap/CameraLib/tree/main/examples).

-Along with functions for doing coordinates projection, in the `cameralib.utils` package we also offer utilities to read certain annotations file formats.
+Along with functions for doing coordinates projection, in the `cameralib.utils` package we also offer utilities to read certain annotation file formats.
 A use case for this is to use a software such as [X-AnyLabeling](https://github.com/CVHub520/X-AnyLabeling/releases) to annotate an image and then use this library to project the polygon/bounding boxes to geographic coordinates.

 ## Required Files in ODM project